[TRIGGER WARNING: Content is about suicide]

 When I woke, the question remained but this time an answer followed.
 “Someone who needs help.”

 Do something.
 If this man was standing in the street in front of my house threatening to take his own life, I would call the police without hesitation.
 If it was a member of my family or a friend who’d reached out to a stranger in the middle of the night, I’d want someone to help them.
 Did the threat coming from a four-inch iPhone screen somehow afford me the luxury of total removal?
 Do something.

 Through Facebook, I privately messaged a woman who shared his last name and who interacts with him on his posts.
-She seemed kind in her comments, cheerily responding to his updates from her home in the Midwest.
+She seemed kind in her comments, cheerily responding to his updates.
 I hoped for the best and as briefly and as calmly as possible explained the situation.
 I indicated that I needed and wanted no further involvement, but that I would carry deep regret if I did nothing — notified nobody — who could potentially check on him.
 I apologized.

 I went outside with my daughter, into the grey and snowy morning that had shut down the city a few hours earlier.
 We fell back into what had accumulated, making snow angels.
 I looked up from the ground at the falling flakes.
 I closed my eyes and hoped for the best.